DeltaFoxGaming/P-GUI/README.md

 ## Credits

-Created for the PAIcom community.
+Created by DeltaFoxGaming for the PAIcom community.

 ## Support